katy-ledgard/class01/README.md

 Finish time: 16:40
 Actual time needed to complete: 3 hours 12 minutes (including a demo for this task)
 _Note:_ CSS still needs to be added to the Modal

+## Lab 4

+This is the last class of our Gallery Of Horns.
+You have horned creatures displaying on the page.
+When you click on a beast, you increase its favorites and display it as a modal.
+We will be adding one more piece of functionality: filtering by numbers of horns.

+### Feature 1.
+Filter by Numbers of Horns

+**Why are we implementing this feature?**
+As a user, I want to be able to view the beasts by the number of horns

+**What are we going to implement?**
+Given that a user is presented with filtering options
+When the user clicks on one option
+Then the images should be filtered accordingly

+**How are we implementing it?**
+Using the Form component, build a drop down menu so that the user can choose to filter by number of horns.
+When the user chooses one of the options, the correct images should be displayed.

+#### Time Estimate

+Number and name of feature: Filter by Numbers of Horns
+Estimate of time needed to complete: 3 hours
+Start time: 11.34 (stopped at 12 for Lunch)  restarted: 1pm.
+Finish time: 16.01 (including demo with this task)
+Actual time needed to complete: 3 hours 25 minutes